Constraining tachyonic inflationary \beta-exponential model with Continuous Spontaneous Localization collapse scheme: Collapse Spontaneous Localization (CSL)

 with the wave function evolving according to Schr\"odinger equation, and satisfying the initial conditions given by $A_{k}(\tau)=1/2k$, $B_{k}(\tau)=C_{k}(\tau)=0$.
-So, the evolution of the state vector characterizing the inflaton as given by the CSL theory is assumed to be
+So, the evolution of the state vector characterizing the inflaton in Fourier modes as given by the CSL theory, is assumed to be

 where $\hat{\mathcal{T}}$ is the time-ordering operator and $\mathcal{W}\left(\eta'\right)$ is the background noise that can be considered as a stochastic process with continuous time.
 Using the solution (\ref{Eq:eom1}) and the CSL evolution equations, it can be shown that \citep{CANATE}